 Do You Have Diabetes?

 Unchecked diabetes often leads to peripheral nephropathy – an attack on the nervous system that damages the nerves leading to uncomfortable, prickly “pins-and-needles” sensations in the hands and feet, along with pain and numbness.
 The same nerves damaged by diabetic nephropathy are the ones responsible for sending messages to your brain regarding temperature.
-This is one reason those suffering from a constant cold complaint, especially about cold feet and hands.
+This is one reason those suffering from constant cold complaints, especially cold feet, and hands.
 Since the onset of peripheral nephropathy is gradual, you may not realize it is the culprit behind the coldness.
 Make sure you see your doctor, especially if you are experiencing other symptoms of diabetes, which include frequent urination, feeling fatigued, or increased thirst.

 Are You Getting Enough Vitamin B12?